coreos/tectonic-docs/Documentation/troubleshooting/tectonic-upgrade.md

 StatefulSet rolling updates may result in the following errors after upgrading to Kubernetes v1.7.x:

-* StatefulSet emits errors (seen in `kubectl describe`) containing "Forbidden: pod updates may not change fields other than...".
+* Calling `kubectl describe` on StatefulSets returns errors containing "Forbidden: pod updates may not change fields other than...".
 * StatefulSet Pod DNS entries stop resolving.

 To resolve these issues, delete each affected Pod and allow the StatefulSet to recreate it.